Source: Roundshot

 If Nokia has kicked so much dust in Barcelona , could Samsung be far behind?
 With its newest handset Ultra Smart F700, the

-Korean giant has joined Apple and its arch-rival LG into the club of touchscreen mob
+Korean giant has joined Apple and its arch-rival LG into the club of touchscreen mobile phones manufacturers.

 The phone is Samsung's first that is compatible with 3G (third generation) WCDMA (Wideband Code Division Multiple Access) in addition to GSM (Global System for Mobile Communications).
 It also works with HSDPA and EDGE data transmission systems on 3G networks and can receive data at up to 7.2Mbps (bits per second).